mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 The project does not claim to securely erase credentials from process or browser memory.

+NordGen is an independent project and is not affiliated with, endorsed by, or supported by NordVPN or Nord Security.

 ## Support

 If this project saves you time, there are several ways to support it.